Q: When did you know you'd be writing spiritually based books?

 Q: What is the most difficult part of your artistic creative writing process?

 A: The beginning stages of a book.
 The blocks that are erected preventing the page from being filled with something.
 There can be emotional, mental, and physical strain.
 Once the connection with God and my Spirit team is made, then pandora's box opens and I'm off and running.
-The book gets easier at that point, pending there are no interruptions.
-My writing process is extremely strict.
+The book gets easier at that point pending there are no interruptions.
+My writing process is extremely rigorous.

 Q: What are some important things to you?

 A: My daily relationship with the Divine.
 Love, family, and friendships.
 Music, physical activity, road trips, and nature hangouts and sabbaticals.